 You would generally only use this setting if the pool is very dirty, perhaps when you do the first clean of the year after the winter or if you had a period of very bad weather when lots of debris ended up in the pool.
 When to vacuum a pool to waste.

-See my full guide How to vacuum a pool to waste to learn how to actually do it.
+See my complete guide How to vacuum a pool to waste to learn how to actually do it.

 Read: My pick of the best pool vacuum heads